masatoshihanai/ScaleSim/docs/SetUpOnTSUBAME2_5.md

 ## 2. Change CMake version
 In default, CMake version is 2.6. **ScaleSim** needs CMake 3.x.
 You can change the version as that.
-It is OK to add in your `.bashrc`
+It is OK to add in your `.bashrc`.
 ```
 $ source cmake-3.0.2.sh
 ```